-KitchenAid

-Freestanding Refrigerator Warranty
+KitchenAid' Freestanding Refrigerator Warranty

-LENGTH OF WARRANTY: KITCHENAID WILL PAY FOR: KITCHENAID WILL NOT PAY FOR: ONE YEAR FULL WARRANTY FROM DATE OF PURCHASE.
+0 0 LENGTH OF WARRANTY: KITCHENAID WILL PAY FOR: KITCHENAID WILL NOT PAY FOR: ONE YEAR FULL WARRANTY FROM DATE OF PURCHASE.
 Replacement parts and repair labor costs to correct defects in materials or workmanship.
 Service must be provided by an authorized KitchenAid servicing outlet.
-A. Service calls to: Correct the installation of the refrigerator.
-Instruct you how to use the refrigerator.
-Replace house fuses or correct house wiring.
-Correct house plumbing B. Repairs when refrigerator is used in other than normal home use.
-Damage resulting from accident, alteration, misuse, abuse, improper installation or installation not in accordance with local electrical or plumbing codes.
-Any food loss due to product failure.
-Any labor costs during the limited warranty.
-Replacement parts or repair labor costs for units operated outside the United States.
+A. Service calls to: 1.
+Correct the installation of the refrigerator.
+2. Instruct you how to use the refrigerator.
+3. Replace house fuses or correct house wiring.
 SECOND THROUGH FIFTH YEAR FULL WARRANTY FROM DATE OF PURCHASE.
-SIXTH THROUGH TENTH YEAR LIMITED WARRANTY FROM DATE OF PURCHASE.
 Replacement parts and repair labor costs to correct defects in materials or workmanship in the sealed refrigeration system.
 These parts are: 1.
 Compressor 2.
 Evaporator 3.
 Condenser 4.
 Drier 5.
 Connecting Tubing Service must be provided by an authorized KitchenAid servicing outlet.
+4. Correct house willing.
+4. Correct house plumbing.
+B. Repairs when refrigerator is used in other than normal home use.
+C. Damage resulting from accident, alteration, misuse, abuse, improper installation or installation not in accordance with local electrical or plumbing codes.
+D. Any food loss due to SIXTH THROUGH TENTH YEAR LIMITED WARRANTY FROM DATE OF PURCHASE.
 Replacement parts to correct defects in materials or workmanship in the sealed refrigeration system.
-These parts are: Compressor Evaporator Condenser Drier Connecting Tubing G. Pick up and delivery.
+These parts are: 1.
+Compressor 2.
+Evaporator 3.
+Condenser 4.
+Drier 5.
+Connecting Tubing product failure.
+E. Any labor costs during the limited warranty.
+F. Replacement parts or repair labor costs for units operated outside the United States.
+G. Pick up and delivery.
 This product is designed to be repaired in the home.
-Second Through FIFTH Year Full Warranty From Date of Purchase.
+SECOND THROUGH FIFTH YEAR FULL WARRANTY FROM DATE OF PURCHASE.
 Replacement or repair of the refrigerator/freezer cavity liner if the part cracks due to defective material or workmanship.
 Service must be provided by an authorized KitchenAid servicing outlet.
+H. Repairs to parts or systems caused by unauthorized modifications made to the appliance.